himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 #### Storage: One of my Samsung 850 Evo SSDs (temp)

 Lastly, storage.
-For now I am just going to use my spare 250GB Samsung Evo SSD I have for my test laptop.
+For now I am just going to use a spare 250GB Samsung Evo SSD I had in my test laptop.
 I plan to eventually upgrade to a [500GB Samsung Evo m.2 NVMe drive](https://www.samsung.com/semiconductor/minisite/ssd/product/consumer/970evo/), but the 850 will work for now.